-12-year-old saves a toddler, recognized at his school
+12-year-old, nurse honored for saving toddler from drowning

 OMAHA, Neb.
-(WOWT)-- A touching moment Tuesday for a metro middle school student who helped save a life over the summer.
+(WOWT) -- A touching moment Tuesday for a metro middle school student who helped save a life over the summer.

-The 6th grader from Millard's Anderson Middle School jumped into action when he noticed a toddler at the bottom of the pool.
+The sixth-grader from Millard's Anderson Middle School jumped into action when he noticed a toddler at the bottom of the pool.

-12-year0old Preston Caniglia was honored by the Sarpy County Sheriff's Office in front of all his classmates on Tuesday.
+Preston Caniglia, 12, was honored by the Sarpy County Sheriff's Office in front of all his classmates on Tuesday.

-"Someone said there's a kid at the bottom of the pool and when I looked down I thought it was my brother then realized it was a three-year-old and my other cousin, and then I guess that adrenaline rush went through me and I swam down and got him," said Caniglia.
+"Someone said there's a kid at the bottom of the pool and when I looked down I thought it was my brother then realized it was a three-year-old and my other cousin, and then I guess that adrenaline rush went through me and I swam down and got him," Preston said.

-At that moment, Caniglia said, jumping into action came naturally.
+At that moment, he said, jumping into action came naturally.

-He wasn't alone, a nurse who was at the party preformed CPR on the toddler.
+He wasn't alone; a nurse who was at the party preformed CPR on the toddler.
 Roxana Francke was right by his side today as they received a Civilian Recognition Award.

-"What an honor for him to have that and then in front of all his peers, showing how to be a good citizen at such a young age," said Francke.
+"What an honor for him to have that and then in front of all his peers, showing how to be a good citizen at such a young age," Francke said.

 Deputies from the Sarpy County Sheriff's Office made sure to be there as these two were awarded.

-"Those things don't happen often enough and so maybe bringing it to the forefront makes other people think I can probably do that and they could," said Sheriff Jeff Davis.
+"Those things don't happen often enough and so maybe bringing it to the forefront makes other people think I can probably do that and they could," Sheriff Jeff Davis said.

 The Sarpy County Sheriff's Office says the boy was responsive after CPR was performed.